 A licensing attorney can create the legal framework to protect your ownership of your patent, trademark, or copyright.
 Intellectual property licensing lawyers create licensing contracts for individuals or businesses that have created original works, and they will help maximize the revenue gained from licensing these products.
 These attorneys can also help you defend allegations of copyright infringement and the subsequent litigation.

-Avvo has over 5,459 in-depth profiles on attorneys specializing in Licensing matters.
+Avvo has over 6,135 in-depth profiles on attorneys who handle Licensing matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.

 Practice Area of Attorney | We make it easy to find a local lawyer with experience in your legal concern by showing both practice area and location.

 Professional Misconduct (if present) | Avvo provides the most accurate and up-to-date information about lawyers, including if attorneys have been disciplined by a state licensing authority.